-Net debt-to-equity ratio Interest-bearing debt less cash and cash equivalents

-The Company does not foresee any cash flow or liquidity problems over the next twelve months.
-As of December 31, 2016, consolidated total debt of the Company of P6,741.2 million was comprised of borrowings from renewable short-term bank loans of P2,000.0 million, amortizing term loans from banks of P4,621.9 million and obligations under finance lease of P119.3 million.
+Net debt-to-equity ratio Interest-bearing debt less cash and cash equivalents borrowings from renewable short-term bank loans of P2,000.0 million, amortizing term loans from banks of P4,621.9 million and obligations under finance lease of P119.3 million.
 Belle has a number of projects, rental income and expected dividends from subsidiaries from which it expects to generate cash flow sufficient for its foreseeable requirements.
 Meanwhile, the Company continues to be in compliance with the terms of all of its debt obligations.